- Car rental insurance coverage to meet your travel and business needs

 - Insurance coverage is extended up to $5 million per event.

-- Vandalism damages to the car are covered, including to the tires and windows.
+- Vandalism damages to the car are covered.
+This includes the tires and windows.

 What car rental insurance should I purchase?

-If you decide not to purchase the SPP coverage, we highly recommend our Adobe LDW over your credit card provider.
 Why?
-Because with the LDW, you’ll only need to pay the $1000 deductible and nothing more.
-On the contrary, your credit card’s insurance requires that you pay the total amount of the damages upfront and wait to be reimbursed.
+Because you’ll only need to pay the $1000 deductible and nothing more with the LDW.
+Your credit card’s insurance means you pay the total amount of the damages upfront.
+Then you can file a claim and wait to be reimbursed.

 What are the rules I must follow to ensure my Adobe rental car coverage?

-Clients who do not follow the Adobe rules and regulations regarding car rental coverage will forfeit coverage benefits.
+Clients who do not follow the Adobe rules and regulations regarding car rental coverage will lose their coverage benefits.
 Be aware that the PLI, LDW (from Adobe or another provider), or the SPP will not apply under the following circumstances: